inex/ixp-manager-docs-md/docs/dev/ci.md

 Documentation by real example can be found via the [GitHub Actions workflow files](https://github.com/inex/IXP-Manager/tree/main/.github/workflows) and [the CI data directory](https://github.com/inex/IXP-Manager/tree/main/data/ci) which contains scripts, database dumps and configurations.

-Testing assumes *known good sample data* which contains a small mix of customers with different configuration options.
+Testing assumes [*known good sample data*](https://github.com/inex/IXP-Manager/blob/main/data/ci/ci_test_db_data.sql) which contains a small mix of customers with different configuration options.
 The files generated from this database are tested against [known good](https://github.com/inex/IXP-Manager/tree/main/data/ci/known-good) configuration files.
-You first need to create a database, add a database user, import this testing database and then configure a `.env` file for testing (see [the one used here](https://github.com/inex/IXP-Manager/blob/main/.env.ci)).
+You first need to create a database, add a database user, and then configure a `.env` file for testing (see [the one used here](https://github.com/inex/IXP-Manager/blob/main/.env.ci)).

+The PHPUnit tests will automatically migrate the database schema and seed it with the [known good sample data](https://github.com/inex/IXP-Manager/blob/main/data/ci/ci_test_db_data.sql).
+Once the database is created and configured in the .env file, no further action is required.

 In MySQL: